MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/bi-how-create-analysis-views-reports.md

 ms.locfileid: "8512393"
 ---
 #  <a name="create-analysis-reports"></a>Create Analysis Reports
 Sales managers need to analyze turnover, gross profit and other key sales performance indicators on a regular basis.
-Purchasers, are more interested in the dynamics of purchase volumes, suppliers' performance and purchase prices.
+Purchasers, are more interested in the dynamics of purchase volumes, vendors' performance and purchase prices.
 Whereas logistics/inventory managers need information on inventory turnover, analysis of inventory movement, and statistics on inventory value.

 You can use analysis reports to create customised reports based on records of your posted transactions, for example, sales, purchases, transfers and inventory adjustments.
 In a customizable report, the source data, which is derived from the item ledger (with associated value entries), can be combined, compared and presented in meaningful user-defined ways.
 In this sense, the analysis report is very similar to a PivotTable report in Microsoft Excel.